Iterated Graph Systems (I): random walks and diffusion limits: Random EIGS and percolation cluster

 Nevertheless, the branching-process structure strongly suggests that the exponent relations from Subsection~\ref{subsec:heat_kernel_diffusion} should continue to hold almost surely for the colour-$1$ cluster.
-Accordingly, the discussion below should be read heuristically.
-We write $\dimspec^{(\mathrm N)}(\mathfrak C:x)$ and $\dimspec^{(\mathrm R)}(\mathfrak C:x)$ for the heuristic diffusion and Brownian spectral dimensions at $x$.
-Since $\dimresis\big(\langle \Xi_1\rangle_1\big)>0$, the analogy with Section~3 suggests that these two quantities should agree almost surely.
-Under this heuristic interpretation, finite-born points in the limit carry the same degree correction as in the scale-free EIGS setting, whereas $\mu_{\mathfrak C}$-almost every point of $\mathscr V_{\mathfrak C}^{\infty}$ does not.
-This leads to
+This leads us to formulate the following open conjecture.
+We write $\dimspec^{(\mathrm N)}(\mathfrak C:x)$ and $\dimspec^{(\mathrm R)}(\mathfrak C:x)$ for the conjectural diffusion and Brownian spectral dimensions at $x$.
+Since $\dimresis\big(\langle \Xi_1\rangle_1\big)>0$, we conjecture that these two quantities agree almost surely.
+More precisely, we conjecture that finite-born points in the limit carry the same degree correction as in the scale-free EIGS setting, whereas $\mu_{\mathfrak C}$-almost every point of $\mathscr V_{\mathfrak C}^{\infty}$ does not.